bulletmark/pinstall/README.md

 Read about uv at https://github.com/astral-sh/uv.
 If run this as root/sudo, it installs to /usr/bin/uv otherwise it installs as your user to $HOME/.local/bin/uv.
+Requires curl to be installed.

 options:
   -h, --help            show this help message and exit -r, --remove          just remove any existing uv executable -p PREFIX, --prefix PREFIX
-                        install to /bin under given system prefix
+                        install to /bin under given system prefix path
 ```

 ### Command `uvenv`